 - Diabetes

 The disease often starts as inflammation, also known as gingivitis.
-When the gums become inflamed they may appear red or feel sore.
-Then, the tissue pulls away from the teeth and form pockets at the gum line.
-Once bacteria invade the pockets then the disease may begin.
+Inflamed gums may appear cherry red and feel sore.
+Then, the tissue pulls away from your teeth and forms pockets at the gum line.
+Once bacteria invade the pockets, the disease begins to take hold and cause damage.

-Patients can then experience bleeding when brushing or flossing, gum recession, and in the late stages (periodontitis) loose or even missing teeth.
+Patients will experience bleeding when brushing and flossing, gum recession, and bad breath.
+In the late stages (periodontitis) you will have loose teeth or even teeth that are falling out.

-You can prevent gum disease with regular checkups and dentist appointments.
+You can prevent gum disease with regular checkups and dental appointments.
 Visiting the dentist more often and brushing and flossing teeth twice a day can combat gum disease and improve overall tooth and gum health.
-But if gingivitis or periodontitis gets worse, there are treatment options that can prevent further infection and help heal teeth and gums.
+But if gingivitis or periodontitis gets worse, treatments can become expensive and time-consuming.
+Dr. Shulman has treatment options that can prevent further infection and help heal your teeth and bleeding gums.

 Gum Disease Treatment in Northeast Philadelphia, PA

-Following a thorough exam, Dr. Shulman may use a combination of scaling and root planing (deep cleaning), antibacterial rinses, and restorative dentistry to treat gum disease.
+Following a thorough exam, Dr. Shulman may use a combination of scaling and root planing, or a deep cleaning.
+He may also prescribe an antibacterial rinse, and restorative dentistry to treat gum disease.
 The type of treatment you need will depend on the stage and severity of existing disease.

 Scaling and root planing is a process of removing plaque and tartar from the deep pockets of your gums.
 Normal gums do not have deep pockets, only detached and infected gums.
 After removing the infection, your gums will begin their natural healing process.

-For patients who suffer from chronic gum disease or who have a medical condition such as diabetes, our team can offer personalized care for maintaining healthy and stable gums.
-Routine dental care plays a key role in keeping the gums healthy and allows for prompt diagnosis and treatment when symptoms arise.
+Our team provides personalized care for patients who suffer from chronic gum disease and a medical condition, like diabetes.
+Routine dental care plays a key role in keeping the gums healthy, and allows for prompt diagnosis and treatment when symptoms arise.

-To learn more about your gum disease treatment options, see Periodontal Therapy.
-If you think you are developing gum disease, schedule an appointment by calling Dr. Shulman’ dental office at (215) 372-1142.
+To learn more about your gum disease treatment options, visit Periodontal therapy.
+If you are developing gum disease, schedule an appointment by calling our Philadelphia dental office at (215) 372-1142.

 Bleeding Gums FAQs